zavalalabs/zavalalabs.github.io/_posts/2024-07-01-Lepow-DualView-Review.md

 ### Frustration

-As time went on as you can see in the timeline listed above, I maintained some patience since this was, what I was viewing as an innovation in the mobile monitor market.
+As time went on, as you can see in the timeline listed above, I maintained some patience since this was, what I was viewing as an innovation in the mobile monitor market.
 ## The Product